-The IV Therapy Passport is an agreed approach and pathway through intravenous (IV) medication administration training and assessment.
-It has been developed and designed through collaboration with stakeholders from healthcare organisations and higher education institutes across London.
+The IV Therapy Passport is an agreed approach and a pathway through intravenous (IV) medication administration training and assessment.
+It has been developed and designed through collaboration with stakeholders from health care organisations and higher education institutes across London.

-The pathway leads healthcare professionals (HCPs) to gain an IV Therapy Passport which enables that person to transfer between organisations in London with their IV skills, without the need to retrain.
+The pathway leads health care professionals (HCP) to gain an IV Therapy Passport which enables that person to transfer between organisations in London with their IV skills, without the need to retrain.